Text to Speech plugin - "More Slowly" checkbox not working

 here is a link to the original request - https://redmine.gc.cuny.edu/issues/9370

-#2 Updated by scott voth about 1 year ago
+#2 Updated by scott voth over 3 years ago

 Hi Ray - I think he is using Chrome, but I can ask.
 But even for me, it does not seem to work on a Mac.
 (I've tried Firefox and Chrome.)
 I went to my wife's PC and there - success - it is definitely working.
 But on my Mac, I cleared cache - but it doesn't seem to slow down.

 #6 Updated by Boone Gorges over 3 years ago